marclove/moonflare/README.md

 ### Windows Users

-Pre-built Windows binaries use MinGW for maximum compatibility.
-If you prefer to build with MSVC (Visual Studio toolchain) for better integration with Windows development tools:
+Pre-built Windows binaries are now available and built with the MSVC toolchain for optimal compatibility with Windows development tools.

+If you prefer to build from source:

 ```powershell
 # Ensure you have Rust with MSVC toolchain